bluegenes/bluegenes.github.io/_posts/2020-08-24-hpc-snakemake-tips.md

 ---
-tags: snakemake, illo, dib-lab
+layout: post
+title: Tips and Tricks for running snakemake on our HPC (farm)
+comments: true
+date: 2020-08-24
 ---

-Tips and Tricks for running snakemake on our hpc (farm)
-===

 These are notes for a virtual in-lab learning opportunity (vILLO) in the lab for data-intensive biology at UC Davis (08/24/2020).
 The main goal is to pass along tips and tricks for running snakemake on our `farm` cluster, including using `conda` for installation and submitting jobs via the `slurm` job scheduler.
 Many of these notes will translate to other clusters, but some may not, YMMV.